The 7 Processes of Sustainable Project Management

 7. Monitoring and controlling sustainable projects

-Get started as a Sustainable Project Manager!
+Get started as a Sustainable Project Manager

-Project management is changing fundamentally and so is the role of project managers.
-Project managers are becoming a critical force for sustainable change in organisations and their responsibilities will only continue to grow.
+Project management is changing, and so is the role of the project manager.
+Today, project managers are a critical force for sustainable change within organisations and their responsibilities will only continue to grow.
+Be sure to check out pmo365‘s integrated PPM solutions and read our guide on how to become a sustainable project manager to get started on your journey!